playfulprogramming/playfulprogramming/content/blog/writing-better-angular-tests/index.md

 # Writing tests for an Angular application does not mean testing Angular

-In regards to Angular and writing tests first it must be understood what the tests are for.
-For a great many projects that means testing a webpage.
-In proper testing for a webpage the underlying library should be able to be changed at any time for maintainability purposes and the tests should still work.
-To that end we must write tests for the web and not for Angular.
-When using the Angular CLI it sets up some tests but when looking closely at the tests it becomes apparent that the tests are testing Angular and not the ouput.
+In regards to Angular and writing tests, we must first understand what the tests are for.
+For a great many projects, that means testing a webpage.
+In proper testing for a webpage, the underlying library should be able to be changed at any time for maintainability purposes, and the tests should still work.
+To that end, we must write tests for the web and not for Angular.
+When using the Angular CLI, it sets up some tests, but when looking closely at the tests, it becomes apparent that the tests are testing Angular and not the output.

 ```js
 it('should create the app', () => {